AlexisR1990/Alexis-Tolliver-Portfolio/README.md

-# Alexis Tolliver's Portfolio
+# Data Analyst
 ---
-layout: default
+Garrison, New York
 ---

 Text can be **bold**, _italic_, or ~~strikethrough~~.